BlissRoms-x86/manifest/README.md

                       arm64_a_foss | arm64_ab_foss : Stock Rom with Foss
                       arm64_a_go | arm64_ab_go : Stock Rom with Go-Gapps

-      blissBranch: select which bliss branch to sync, default is p9.0
+      blissBranch: select which bliss branch to sync, default is q

       First you must sync with the new manifest changes: